Tommyshub/flask-movie-project/readme.md

 ### Local deployment

-#### If you want to run my website locally you can download it from [here](https://github.com/Gretaah/milestone-project1/archive/master.zip) and after that you can follow these steps:
+#### If you want to run my website locally you can download it from [here](https://github.com/Gretaah/milestone-project1/archive/master.zip) and follow these steps:

 - Right click on the file and unzip it.